gregorywong/react-101/README.md

-# react-101
+# shopping-list
-Going through the steps in the Ihatetomatoes React 101 video tutorial.
+Created by following the steps in the Ihatetomatoes React 101 video tutorial.

 ## How to use the files?